NABS supports launch of ‘Make NDAs Fair’ campaign set up by Advertising Coalition

-A group of industry inclusion advocates, trade associations and action groups have launched a new ‘Make NDAs Fair’ campaign to raise awareness of the systematic misuse of NDAs in relation to sexual harassment cases.
+A group of industry inclusion advocates including Jerry Daykin, World Federation of Advertisers Diversity Ambassador, Ali Hanan, CEO, Creative Equals, Shilpen Savani, Employment Lawyer at gunnercooke llp and Lorraine Jennings-Creed, Director of Culture Change and Wellbeing Services at NABS, have launched a new ‘Make NDAs Fair’ campaign to raise awareness of the systematic misuse of NDAs in relation to sexual harassment cases.
 This group calls on agencies, brands and leaders across the industry to adopt Fair NDA Policies.

-As well as our support the challenge is endorsed by partners including Outvertising, Bloom, the Conscious Advertising Network, Creative Equals and WACL, and a growing list of agencies, including QuietStorm, Seven Stars, The Elephant Room, Media Bounty and The Barber Shop.
+NABS joins a number of industry action groups and trade association in support of the campaign including Outvertising, Bloom, the Conscious Advertising Network, Creative Equals and WACL, and a growing list of agencies, including QuietStorm, Seven Stars, The Elephant Room, Media Bounty and The Barber Shop.
 Fair NDAs will now be included as a recommended commitment in the Code of Conduct of the industry’s #timeTo initiative to eradicate sexual harassment.

 Fair NDAs comes nine months after Zoe Scaman published ‘Mad Men, Furious Women,’ a blog post that shone a light on the countless stories of sexual and other harassment that women, many minorities, and indeed sometimes men, regrettably experience working within the advertising industry.